Porkchop Buttress Rock Climbing

 Porkchop Buttress is a good option if you have found Misery Rocks to be too crowded.
 This area is wonderful on those summer days when the East Bluff is just way too hot.
 The moves on the climb are tenuous and the cliff offers an excellent view of the Lake.
 Perhaps one of the best 5.5s in the park, The Bone cuts directly and boldly up the center of the tall and exposed Buttress.
 This area has become more popular after the inclusion of The Bone in a recent Rock and Ice article.

 Go up the West Bluff trail from the South, and turn right on the "off-ramp" as if you were going to Misery Rocks.
 Continue below Misery and head North across the talus and leaf filled Misery Gully.
 Then, cross a short exposed step across.
 You will now be at the top of Porkchop.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Porkchop Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Porkchop Buttress:

 Featured Route For Porkchop Buttress

 The Bone 5.5 4b 13 IV+ 11 MS 4a Wisconsin